transientskp/tkp/documentation/source/recipes.rst

 - In a future TRAP version, the source association part may get its own recipe.

-- A future version may allow for other images than just FITS.
+- A future version will allow for other images than just FITS.

-- While the actual source finding is handed over to a compute node, it is a single process, and nproc may disappear in a future version.